ki4jgt/Book-of-the-Damned/README.md

 # Fables

+## The Grand Surgeon

 A great surgeon abuses his wife.
 Do you imprison him?
 How many children will die because of this?
 If he beats his wife to death, how many go uninspired, having never seen her art?
-What happens to one, happens to us all.
+Do you let him go free because, he has skill?
+How many more will he harm, because you need him?

+## The Girl and the Monster

 # On God